Even though breakfast is just one of many meals of the day, it really has the ability to set the tone for all other meals.

 All you need to do is:

-- Make a smoothie that contains hormone-friendly ingredients like maca and beet root powder.
-This post on hormone balance smoothies walks you through everything you need to make a healthy smoothie.
+- Make a smoothie with ingredients that are known for supporting hormones (such as whole fruits and veggies, plus powders like maca or matcha).
+This post on hormone balance smoothies walks you through everything you need to make a healthy smoothie and also includes recipes.

 - Grab a handful (or two) of nuts.
 This will give your breakfast an extra boost of healthy fats, fiber and protein.